 Big Poplar Sphinx Moth (Pachysphinx occidentalis)

-Detailing the identifying qualities of the Big Poplar Sphinx Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Big Poplar Sphinx Moth.

 Updated: 2/5/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The large and quick Big Poplar Sphinx Moth is at home in the wild and domesticated West.